- Ranking well takes time – generally 2 to 5 months from the time work is begun.

 ABOUT SEARCH ENGINE RANKING

 All search engines are not created equally.
 You probably have a favorite, because it gives you good results or is easy to use — or both.
+I prefer DuckDuckGo right now because it doesn’t track you.

 Some search engines aren’t even search engines; they’re directories or catalogs of websites.
 But the difference is subtle and not important to the average person.